How to spend a weekend in Rye, East Sussex

 Winchelsea Beach

-A short walk to the west of Rye Nature Reserve is Winchelsea Beach.
-This is a long, pebbly beach, with groynes sticking out on the shoreline.
-However, as the tide goes out you will see patches of sand.
+Just a short walk west of Rye Harbour Nature Reserve lies Winchelsea Beach, a peaceful, unspoiled stretch of coastline.
+This long, pebbly beach features groynes stretching out on the shoreline.
+However, as the tide recedes, patches of sand merge, offering a perfect spot to relax.

 Camber Sands

-On the second day of our weekend in Rye, we took a trip to Camber Sands.
-Just 3 miles to the east of Rye, Camber Sands is very accessible.
-Plus, there’s a car park in front of the beach.
+On the second day of our weekend in Rye, we took a trip to Camber Sands, just 3 miles east of the town.
+There’s a car park right in front of the beach, making it a hassle-free destination for a day out.

-When the tide is out, this immense beach gets even bigger.
-You can walk a long way out to sea without the sea reaching knee height.
-However, you need to be careful of the sand banks, which can be dangerous.
-Remain within the safe bathing area, which is patrolled by lifeguards.
+When the tide is out, the beach gets even larger, offering vast stretches of sand where you can walk far out into the sea without it reaching knee height.
+However, you need to be careful of the hidden sand banks, which can be dangerous.
+Always stay within the designated safe bathing area, which is patrolled by lifeguards.

 Watch out for the sea gulls.
 We met this very cheeky one, who went in our bag and helped himself to our banana cake!